anacosix/JUIbuilder/README.md

     },
 };

-// Create an instance of the JUIBuilder class (optionally with own elementConfigMap) const converter = new JUIBuilder(elementConfigMap);
+// Create an instance of the JUIBuilder class (optionally with own elementConfigMap else leave parameters empty) const converter = new JUIBuilder(elementConfigMap);

 /* (Optional) Define your JSON schema